divya-atparui/spandana/README.md

    ```

 ## Usage
-### Patient Portal
-- Navigate to the home page to view the list of doctors
+- Navigate to the home page to view the list of doctors.
-- Click on a doctor's profile to view more details and book an appointment
+- Click on a doctor's profile to view more details and book an appointment.
-- Use the calendar to select a date and time for your appointment
+- Use the calendar to select a date and time for your appointment.

-### Admin Dashboard
-- Access the admin interface at `/admin`
-- View and manage multiple hospital branches
-- Monitor appointments, doctors, and departments
-- Access detailed analytics and reports

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.